Kattusite/linguistics-db/README.md

 * While we're on the front.js train, also rewrite to minimize reliance on manual DOM manipulations and use jquery instead.
 * Refactor front.js 2.0: In this same vein, introduce way more modularity + abstraction --> A function just for selecting/deselecting, a function just for generating the link text to be displayed, a function just for getting/setting the popover HTML from outerHTML.
 * Refactor front.js so that the pbox/clbox/lbox handlers share significantly more code.
 The current form is unmaintinable.
 Side note: The HTML structure of pbox differs from the other clbox/lbox for no good reason...
 It is currently <tr><td><div></div></td></tr>, but clbox/lbox lack the innermost div as it serves no real purpose.
-* Reintroduce the global listmode variable so that new queries will have the same list-display setting as the previous one.
-If I just expanded a query and make a new one, expand it by default next time so I don't have to keep clicking the button.
 * Fix up the frontend - split the viewport in half so there is a query pane and a results pane.
 * Long term style goal: Go through all files and standardize debugging statements (possibly w debug logger).
 Standardize all return types, add type annotations, ensure that exceptions are raised in the appropriate places when bad data is passed.
 (Possibly use asserts)